safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <tr><td><strong>Output Port</strong></td><td>Single Output Port</td></tr>
 </table>

+Select to have a Single Output Port:

 ![](./Images/Img4.412.Ex3.FeatureReaderParameters.png)

 Click OK to close the dialog.
-You may receive a warning message, but it can be ignored.
+You may receive a warning message, but it can be safely ignored.

 <br>**9) Add Writer**
-<br>Having read the data from a Shapefile, we can now add it to our corporate database.
+<br>Having read the data from a Shapefile, we can now add it to the corporate database.

 Select Writers &gt; Add Writer from the menubar.
 When prompted set the parameters as follows: